ShinoMythmaker/Aetherblend/README.md

 &nbsp;

 ## Acknowledgements
-💖 [Zed](https://x.com/RoseHikari24) and [CC](https://x.com/CC_VibesXIV), two of my very closest friends that let me yapp for countless hours about issues with this project and kept motivating me to go on.
-Really without them i think i wouldnt have finished it, thank you!
+💖 [Zed](https://x.com/RoseHikari24) and [CC](https://x.com/CC_VibesXIV), two of my very closest friends that let me yap for countless hours about issues with this project and kept motivating me to go on.
+Really without them I think I wouldnt have finished it, thank you!

-💖 [PassiveModding](https://github.com/PassiveModding) - Thanks for [Meddle](https://github.com/PassiveModding/Meddle), and [Meddle Tools](https://github.com/PassiveModding/MeddleTools), while not being a requirement, these tools brought me back to actually bringing my characters into blender and making me want to create a better Animation solution.
+💖 [PassiveModding](https://github.com/PassiveModding) - Thanks for [Meddle](https://github.com/PassiveModding/Meddle), and [Meddle Tools](https://github.com/PassiveModding/MeddleTools), while not being a requirement, these tools brought me back to actually bringing my characters into Blender and making me want to create a better Animation solution.

 💖 [sleepybunny](https://github.com/sleepybnuuy) for providing an excellent base for the C+ application with [bustomize](https://github.com/sleepybnuuy/bustomize)